GeorgiosDrivas/vscode-docs-official/README.md

 - Automatically detects the programming language of the currently active file.
 - Opens the official documentation for the detected language in your default web browser.
-- Supports a variety of popular programming languages, with easy extensibility to add more.
+- Supports a variety of popular programming languages.

 <h1>Supported Languages</h1>